xingyu-fu/xingyu-fu.github.io/index.md

 Managing Strategic Algorithm Manipulation by Human-AI Collaboration, with Jiexin Zheng and Jiali Zhou.

+A Tale of Two Systems: Competition and Coordination in Markets with DEI and Merit-Based Recruitment, with Boer Ouyang and Ying-Ju Chen.

 Acquisition or Extortion?
 Policy Implementation by a Powerful Principal, with Ying-Ju Chen, Guillermo Gallego, and Pin Gao [[SSRN]](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3831733).